rizac/gfzreport/gfzreport/templates/annual/sphinx/report.rst

    :width: 100%
    :align: center

-   Daily distinct visitors to geofon.gfz-potsdam.de during 2016.
+   Daily distinct visitors to geofon.gfz-potsdam.de during {{ year }}.
 Also shown is the magnitude of the *largest* event recorded on each day, when this exceeds 6.4.
 (The threshold for 'xxl' alerts is 6.5 in most of the world).

 Ongoing cooperation with EMSC